 Feelings such as numbness or tingling in some parts of the body, such as the arms and legs, is a very common initial sign of MS.

 MS results in two forms of pain including neuropathic and musculoskeletal pain.

-People with MS can find it difficult to attain balance, which can greatly affect mobility.
+People with MS can find it difficult to attain balance, which can greatly affect their mobility.
 The most common symptoms that affect mobility in MS patients include:

 MS patients are also slow to process visual information, like a map.
 Cognitive dysfunction is not specific to MS, however, as many other neurological conditions can cause this symptom.

-Bladder problems associated with MS include frequent visits to the restroom (especially at night), urinary incontinence, and urinary tract infections.
+Bladder problems associated with MS include frequent visits to the restroom, especially at night, urinary incontinence, and urinary tract infections.

 Mental health issues